Farm structure statistics

 - Data from April 2014.
 Most recent data: Further Eurostat information, Main tables and Database.
 Planned article update: March 2015.

 The structure of agriculture in the Member States of the European Union (EU) varies as a function of differences in geology, topography, climate and natural resources, as well as the diversity of regional activities, infrastructure and social customs.
 The survey on the structure of agricultural holdings, also known as the farm structure survey (FSS), helps assess the agricultural situation across the EU, monitoring trends and transitions in the structure of agricultural holdings, while also modelling the impact of external developments or policy proposals.

-This article presents some statistics from the most recent farm structure survey that was conducted as a census in 2009/10 and compares these with results from the previous farm structure survey in 2007 and the previous census in 2000.
-It should be noted that some methodological and legislative changes occurred between the 2007 and 2010 surveys: in some Member States (for example, the Czech Republic, Germany, Slovakia and the United Kingdom) there was a reduction in the coverage of the survey that resulted from an increase in the minimum size threshold for agricultural holdings.
+This article presents some statistics from the most recent farm structure survey that was conducted as a census in 2009 or 2010 and compares these with results from the previous farm structure survey in 2007 and the previous census in 2000.
+It should be noted that some methodological and legislative changes occurred between the 2007 and 2010 surveys: in some EU Member States (for example, the Czech Republic, Germany, Poland, Slovakia and the United Kingdom) there was a reduction in the coverage of the survey that resulted from an increase in the minimum size threshold for agricultural holdings.